Modeling spatial tail dependence with Cauchy convolution processes: Modeling

 where $Z(\ss)$ is the Cauchy process \eqref{eq-convmodel} with $W(\d\ss^*)\sim_{\text{i.i.d.}}\text{Cauchy}(\d\ss^*)$, $Z_G(\ss)$ is a stationary Gaussian process with standard normal $N(0,1)$ marginals and some correlation function $\rho_G(\delta)$, $\delta\geq0$, and $\beta\geq0$.
 For simplicity, we assume that $\rho_G(\delta)$ is an isotropic correlation function, though all the results in this section can be readily extended to the anisotropic or non-stationary context.
-As the next proposition shows, the tail properties of the new process remain intact, such that the mixture model (\ref{eq-convgauss}) still captures local tail dependence if the kernel is compactly supported.} {\begin{prop} \rm Under the assumptions of Proposition \ref{prop1-EVlim1}, the stable tail dependence function corresponding to the joint distribution of $\{\tilde{Z}(\ss_1), \ldots, \tilde{Z}(\ss_d)\}^\top$, with the process $\tilde{Z}(\ss)$ defined as in \eqref{eq-convgauss}, is $\ell(w_1, \ldots, w_d)$ given in Proposition~\ref{prop1-EVlim1}. \end{prop}}
+As the next proposition shows, the new process possesses the same asymptotic behavior as the process (\ref{eq-convmodel}), such that the spatial mixture model (\ref{eq-convgauss}) still captures local tail dependence if the kernel is compactly supported.} {\begin{prop}[Tail behavior of the spatial mixture process $\tilde Z(\ss)$] \rm Under the assumptions of Proposition \ref{prop1-EVlim1}, the stable tail dependence function corresponding to the joint distribution of $\{\tilde{Z}(\ss_1), \ldots, \tilde{Z}(\ss_d)\}^\top$, with the process $\tilde{Z}(\ss)$ defined as in \eqref{eq-convgauss}, is $\ell(w_1, \ldots, w_d)$ given in Proposition~\ref{prop1-EVlim1}. \end{prop}}

-In the next section we will see that the mixture process $\tilde Z(\ss)$ in (\ref{eq-convgauss}) has much rougher realizations than the Cauchy proces $Z(\ss)$ alone, and so it is more realistic for modeling real environmental data.
-The improved flexibility of model (\ref{eq-convgauss}) is further illustrated in the Supplementary Material.
+{While non-trivial tail independence can be captured by the spatial mixture process, it is important to remark that the tail dependence structure still remains fairly restricted in this case.
+To see this, assume that the random variables $Z(\ss_1), \ldots, Z(\ss_d)$ from the Cauchy process appearing in \eqref{eq-convgauss} are independent.
+Then, from the proof of Proposition \ref{prop2-EVlim1}, we get that